 Android support

-What’s really cool is the support for Android.
-Indeed, you can use the 2020 SanDisk extreme with (most of) Android phone and tablet.
+What's remarkable is the support for Android.
+Indeed, you can use the 2020 SanDisk extreme with (most of) Android phones and tablets.

 2020 SanDisk Extreme Portable SSD’s detail photos